AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/types/types-procedure.md

 # [Enum type](#tab/tabid-2)

+To add a enum type, follow these steps:

 1. In the left pane, select **Data Management** > **Sequential Data Store**.

 1. From the **Streams** dropdown, select **Types**.